George C. Marshall Institute (GMI)

 “About The Marshall Institute,” George C. Marshall Institute.
-Accessed January, 2012.
+Archived August 15, 2015.

 “Climate Change Policy,” George C. Marshall Institute.
-Accessed January, 2012.
+Archived February 4, 2012.

 Climate Change Science,” George C. Marshall Institute.
-Accessed January, 2012.
+Archived August 3, 2011.

 “George C. Marshall Institute,” Media Matters Action Network.
 Accessed January, 2012.